carlanet/carlanetpp/README.md

 - **SIMULATION STEP**: It is the message used to keep the co-simulation (in terms of time) consistent.
 This message is sent for each simulation time step defined in CarlanetManager "simulationTimeStep". [pyCARLANeT](https://github.com/carlanet/pycarlanet) waits for this message to perform a simulation step.
 The simulation time step parameter is sent during the initialization phase and is set accordingly in CARLA settings to ensure consistency between the two worlds.

-- **GENERIC MESSAGE**: It is the custom message defined by the devoper of the application.
-All the custom message of the aplpication fall in this set of messages.
-It is generally used to communicate to the python application of carla which a message is received by an actor.

-- **Generic Message**: Refers to the custom message defined by the developer of the application.
-It encompasses all the custom messages specific to the application.
+- **GENERIC MESSAGE**: Refers to the custom message defined by the developer of the application.
+It Includes all application-specific custom messages.
 This message type is generally used to communicate to the Python application of CARLA that a message has been received by an actor.

-To see an example of the usage of the Generic Message, please refer to the `car-light-control` example.
+To see an example of the usage of the Generic Message, please refer to the [`car-light-control` example](https://github.com/carlanet/carlanetpp/tree/main/src/carlanet/lightcontrol).

 ## Example